Charity Rally Travel Insurance

 Pre Existing Medical Conditions

-If you have pre existing medical conditions and you plan to participate in Abseiling whilst travelling abroad, we are able to provide you with a policy.
+If you have pre existing medical conditions and you plan to participate in a Charity Rally whilst travelling abroad, we are able to provide you with a policy.
 If you want to get a quote online, you can go to our dedicated website for pre existing medical conditions.
 When prompted you should select Hazardous Activity Pack B. For a quote and policy details: CLICK HERE

 Please check the Policy Terms and Conditions for any restrictions or exclusions whilst taking part in a Charity Rally.